NortonLifeLock funds three-year program with Identity Theft Resource Center

 For more information on diversity, equity, and inclusion initiatives at NortonLifeLock, please visit our DEI Blog and read our 2021 ESG Report.

-Gen (NASDAQ: GEN) is a global company dedicated to powering Digital Freedom through its trusted Cyber Safety brands, Norton, Avast, LifeLock, Avira, AVG, ReputationDefender and CCleaner.
-There's a new generation, and it's not Gen X, Y, or Z. It's Gen D: Generation Digital.
-Gen's family of consumer brands is rooted in providing safety for the first digital generations.
-Now, Gen empowers people to live their digital lives safely, privately, and confidently today and for generations to come.
-Gen brings award-winning products and services in cybersecurity, online privacy and identity protection to more than 500 million users in more than 150 countries.
+Gen (NASDAQ: GEN) is a global company dedicated to powering Digital Freedom through its trusted consumer brands including Norton, Avast, LifeLock, MoneyLion and more.
+The Gen family of consumer brands is rooted in providing financial empowerment and cyber safety for the first digital generations.
+Today, Gen empowers people to live their digital lives safely, privately and confidently for generations to come.
+Gen brings award-winning products and services in cybersecurity, online privacy, identity protection and financial wellness to nearly 500 million users in more than 150 countries.
 Learn more at GenDigital.com.

 More from Gen